Convex Formulation of the Maritime Fleet Size and Mix Problem Considering Battery Electric Ships: Physics-based ship design extension

 for all $(i,j)\in \mathcal{L}$.
 Here $\mathcal{L}$ is the set of outbound sailing legs of service as described in §\ref{sec:indexing_sets}.
 The shaft power is the effective towing power divided by propeller open water efficiency: $P^\text{shaft}=(R_F+R_R)v/\eta^\text{prop}$.

 The battery capacity must be sufficient to supply the energy demand of the sailing leg with the greatest energy consumption.
-The required energy supply is multiplied by the excess capacity factor $\Theta$ and the inverse of discharging efficiency $\eta^\text{dis}$ to impose a constraint on the minimum capacity $Q$ as
+The required energy supply is multiplied by the excess capacity factor $\Theta$ to impose a constraint on the minimum capacity $Q$ as